wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Frequently Asked Questions ==

-= Can I use it just for Twitter(Faceboo, G+) or it requres all three networks to be set? =
+= Can I use it just for Twitter(Facebook, G+) or it requres all three networks to be set? =

 Sure you can use it for just one or two networks.